MuhammadReda97/Laravel-Sieve/README.md

 ## Criteria

-The `Criteria` class is the main orchestrator of the Laravel Filters package.
+The `Criteria` class is the main orchestrator of the Laravel Sieve package.
 It manages and applies joins, conditions, and sorts to your query builder in a structured and organized way.

 ### Purpose